ztlevi/keras_models/README.md

 ## Known Issues

+1. `TypeError: '<' not supported between instances of 'dict' and 'float'`:

-1. Error when using keras to load mobilnet checkpoint.
+   Error when using keras to load mobilnet checkpoint.
 The tensorflow version I am using is 1.12.
    You can solve this problem refering to the answer [here](https://github.com/tensorflow/tensorflow/issues/22697).